 If you're uncomfortable with browser fingerprinting, then there are a few things you can do, but they're not what you might think.

 Blocking tracking cookies, blocking ads, using incognito or private modes, or even using privacy-oriented browsers or protocols like Tor or Brave won't really help you hide, Ayoub said.
 They might even make you stand out more.

 "Imagine you're in a busy airport terminal and this guy comes walking through wearing a fedora and a trench coat with bandages wrapped around his face," Ayoub said.
 "Who is he?
 The Invisible Man, of course.
 But he's not invisible -- you can pick him out from a mile away."

-You don't want to be invisible, Ayoub said.
-You want to be ordinary.
+You don't want to be the Invisible Man, Ayoub said.
+Instead, you want to look ordinary.

 "Try to blend in with the crowd," he said.
 "Use common browsers and common operating systems with common settings.
 Don't obfuscate or hide your browser attributes -- that just makes you stand out."